At BMW Group, the privacy of personal information is important. This document sets out the Privacy and Credit Information Policy of:

 If BMW or BMWAF refuses a request for access or correction, written reasons for the refusal and details of complaint mechanisms will be provided.
 BMW or BMWAF (as applicable) will also take steps reasonable in the circumstances to provide access in a manner that meets your needs and the needs of BMW or BMWAF.

-BMW and BMWAF will endeavour to respond to a request for access or correction within 30 days from the request.
+BMW and BMWAF will endeavor to respond to a request for access or correction within 30 days from the request.

 14. Access and correction-credit information

 BMWAF takes steps reasonable in the circumstances to ensure credit information it holds is accurate, up-to-date, complete, relevant and not misleading.